napari/napari/docs/guides/color.md

 ## Colormaps

-In general, a colormap is a function that maps from an arbitrary domain to a some color space range.
-As napari's standard form of color is an RGBA array, this range is the RGBA color space.

-In napari, colormaps are used in two ways.
+In napari, a colormap maps data values to RGBA colors and is used in at least two ways.

 - To map an image pixel value to an RGBA color.
 - To map a property value to an RGBA color.

-In both cases the types of values in the domain may be continuous (e.g. `float`) or categorical (e.g. `int`, `str`), so napari has two different types of colormaps to handle those cases.
+In both cases, the types of data values may either be continuous (e.g. `float`) or categorical (e.g. `int`, `str`), so napari has two different types of colormaps to handle those two cases.

 ### Continuous maps

 The [`Colormap`](https://github.com/napari/napari/blob/c86cf87a788b1bbe62afc0b92b9ebdca1331a3e5/napari/utils/colormaps/colormap.py#L28)
 class defines a map from a continuous or real value to a color.
-For example, a 2D image of floats between 0 and 1 can be mapped to colors.
+For example, a 2D image of floats between 0 and 1 can be mapped to colors as follows.

 ```python
 In [6]: image.colormap = 'blue'
 ```

 Internally, the [`ensure_colormap`](https://github.com/napari/napari/blob/c86cf87a788b1bbe62afc0b92b9ebdca1331a3e5/napari/utils/colormaps/colormap_utils.py#L492)
-function is used to coerce colormap input values to an instance of napari's `Colormap`.
+function is used to coerce colormap input values to an instance of napari's [`Colormap`](https://github.com/napari/napari/blob/c86cf87a788b1bbe62afc0b92b9ebdca1331a3e5/napari/utils/colormaps/colormap.py#L28).

 ```python
 In [7]: image.colormap